CR9: Ronaldo scores in 9th straight game to match Juve mark - WHIZ News

 The second penalty came after Federico Ceccherini got in the way of Rodrigo Betancur, who was making his way through the Fiorentina defense.
 Ronaldo again sent his spot kick inside the left post while Drągowski this time leaped in the other direction.

-Rocco Commisso, the American cable TV magnate who bought Fiorentina last year, took issue with the penalties.
+Rocco Commisso, the Italian-American cable TV magnate who bought Fiorentina last year, took issue with the penalties.

 “I’ve been here for six months and I’ve never criticized the referees, but I’m now saying that referees cannot decide the games,” Commisso said.
 “I am disgusted.
 Maybe the first one was a penalty, but the second one certainly was not.
 The referees cannot decide the games.
 They need to let the players do their work on the field.